 A premarital agreement becomes effective on marriage and may only be amended or revoked by a written agreement signed by both spouses.

-If you have questions about community property, its effect on blended families, or premarital agreements, contact the Hailey-Petty Law Firm in Austin at (512) 655-2186 or contact us via email.
+If you have questions about community property, its effect on blended families, or premarital agreements, contact the Hailey-Petty Law Firm by calling (512) 910-8977 to reach our Austin office, (210) 570-2458 to reach our San Antonio office, or contact us via email.

 Your future is our business.